Anchorsify/Anchorsify.github.io/_projects/Doton.md

 #### --( Iwa Renda no Jutsu - Rock Barrage Technique )--
 After performing the necessary seals, the user channels chakra into the rocks and stone around them.
 Their chakra causes large rocks to shatter into smaller ones, which are then launched as high-velocity projectiles towards potentially dozens of targets.

- - Chakra: 42
+ - Chakra: 48
  - Damage: 20d20*1
  - Accuracy: +2
- - Range: 7 * (ninjutsu damage bonus)
+ - Range: 25
  - Speed: 30
  - Seal Speed: 26
  - Tags: Blunt, Projectile

-Effects: This technique may only be used in rocky terrain.
-You may hit up to (ninjutsu damage bonus) targets.
+Effects: You may hit up to (NDB) targets.
 You may target the same person multiple times, up to one quarter of your maximum.
 Every additional 'target' spent on them gives a +1 bonus to Accuracy (against that target only) and increases the damage by 5d20.

 #### --( Yomi Numa - Swamp of the Underworld )--
 This changes the surface of the ground across a broad area into a viscous, muddy morass.
 While the amount of chakra required to perform this technique can be prohibitive in most combat situations, this technique, when properly used, can give incredible tactical control over an area.